MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/authentication/set-a-user-s-dial-in-conferencing-pin.md

 4. Use one of the following methods to locate a user:

    - In the **Search users** box, type all or the first portion of the display name, first name, last name, Security Accounts Manager (SAM) account name, SIP address, or line Uniform Resource Identifier (URI) of the user account, and then click **Find**.

    - If you have a saved query, click the **Open query** icon, use the **Open** dialog box to retrieve the query (a .usf file), and then click **Find**.

 5. (Optional) Specify additional search criteria to narrow the results:

-1. Click **Add Filter**.
+   a.
+Click **Add Filter**.

-2. Enter the user property by typing it or by clicking the arrow in the drop-down list to select the property.
+   b.
+Enter the user property by typing it or by clicking the arrow in the drop-down list to select the property.

-3. In the **Equal to** drop-down list, click the operator (for example, **Equal to** or **Not equal to**).
+   c.
+In the **Equal to** drop-down list, click the operator (for example, **Equal to** or **Not equal to**).

-4. Depending on the user property you selected, enter the criteria that you want to use to filter the search results by typing it or by clicking the arrow in the drop-down list.
+   d.
+Depending on the user property you selected, enter the criteria that you want to use to filter the search results by typing it or by clicking the arrow in the drop-down list.

     > [!TIP]
     > To add additional search clauses to your query, click **Add Filter**.

-5. Click **Find**.
+   e.
+Click **Find**.

     > [!NOTE]
     > If the PIN is locked, you must unlock the PIN before you can set it.
 To unlock the PIN, click the user, click **Action**, and then click **Unlock PIN**.